DCAN-Labs/hbcd-docs-internal/docs/orgcharts.md

 #### Subcontractor Details

-🚧 **UPDATE FOLLOWING DESCRIPTIONS - these are first drafts and need to be reviewed/corrected by SMEs** 🚧

 ##### AirTable

 AirTable is a cloud-based collaborative platform and database service that combines the features of a database and a spreadsheet.
 It allows users to organize, track, and collaborate on structured data using customizable tables, forms, views, and automation.
 In the HBCD Study, Airtable is widely used as a centralized project management and tracking tool, including study coordination and oversight, neuroimaging workflow tracking, cross-team communication, and quality control and reporting.